git/git.github.io/rev_news/drafts/edition-100.md

       Some details about his work on the project could found in [his blog](https://five-sh.github.io/blog).

     - Shuqi Liang will work on the "[More Sparse Index Integrations](https://summerofcode.withgoogle.com/programs/2023/projects/Rkbc1Abe)" project.
 Shuqi will be mentored by Victoria Dye.
+Further details about the project and updates on progress can be found on [Shuqi's blog](https://cheskaqiqi.github.io/tags/GSoC/).

   Congratulations to the selected contributors!